 The continuous depletion of non-renewable energy raises serious issues of their future availability and effect on environment.
 The increasing level of greenhouse gas emissions is the main reason behind the need of safe and clean energy alternative.
 Sun is the main source of clean and safe energy but there is a huge difference between its demand and supply because of its oscillating nature.
 Solar light is only available at day time, due to this fluctuation, we need a device which store renewable energy at faster rate and release whenever needed.
 This can be done by the use of thermal energy storage system (TESS).
 TESS used to store thermal energy as a form of sensible heat or latent heat.
-In Sensible thermal energy storage system, thermal energy is stored by increasing the temperature of storage medium while in Latent thermal energy storage system, thermal energy is stored at constant temperature.
+In Sensible TES, thermal energy is stored by changing the temperature of storage medium while Latent TES is stored energy available during phase change.